-In January 2014, Multnomah Biblical Seminary will launch a cohort in Global Evangelism led by Dr. Tim Robnett.
+Multnomah Biblical Seminary's newest Doctor of Ministry track in Global Evangelism is led by Dr. Tim Robnett.

 Designed for those in full-time ministry, Multnomah’s Doctor of Ministry program allows you to earn your degree through a ten-day intensive held once a year with a cohort of students going through every course together for three years.
 In between intensives, online interaction led by faculty will reinforce what you are learning and build your cohort community.